Budgeting for baby

 Money worries can be worse for expectant parents, especially as the cost of having a baby can be so steep.
-Research indicates that the cost of raising a child until their fifth birthday can be around £35,000*.
-However these cost differs widely across the country.
+Research indicates that the cost of raising a child until their fifth birthday can be around £43,095*.
+However these costs differs widely across the country.

 Expecting a baby is hugely exciting, but can also be pretty daunting when it comes to the money aspect because your small bundle of joy will make a big difference to your household spending.